OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

   .. note::

     Regarding anti-meridian handling, a variety of possibilities exist.
-    We do not attempt to standardize this and filesh hosted on the CDN will use a georeferencing close to the original data producer.
+    We do not attempt to standardize this and files hosted on the CDN will use a georeferencing close to the original data producer.
     For example, NOAA vertical grids that apply to Conterminous USA might even have a top-left longitude beyond 180 (for consistency with Alaska grids, whose origin is < 180)